iRNA-COSI/APAeval/summary_workflows/README.md

 nextflow run main.nf -profile slurm -c tool_event.config

 ```
 > NOTE: Parameters from the [nextflow.config][nextflow-config] file are read **in addition** to the ones specified with the `-c` flag, but the latter will override any parameters of the same name in the nextflow.config.
+Don't forget to `includeConfig` the `tool_event.config` in the `nextflow.config`

 ## HOW TO: "PRODUCTION"
 When you have completed the steps described above you can finally run the summary workflow on real data.
 Below are some hints to help you get going.